 A second rain system arriving Thursday night will likely bring 1.5 inches of rain to Paradise and up to 4 inches in places of higher elevation, Baruffaldi said.
 That means mudflows are a real threat.

-Rain also is expected in Southern California, where the Woolsey Fire was burning west of Los Angeles.
-As of Wednesday, the blaze had killed three people and torched more than 96,000 acres.
-It’s now nearly 100% contained.
+Rain also is expected in Southern California, where the Woolsey Fire is burning west of Los Angeles.
+As of Tuesday afternoon, the blaze had killed three people and torched more than 96,000 acres.

 The Woolsey burn area is expected to get less than an inch of rain.
 But it’s still at risk of mudslides and minor debris flow from Wednesday to Thursday, the National Weather Service in Los Angeles said.

-Mudslides are more likely in the Woolsey Fire area because fires in the southern part of the state tend to destroy vegetation roots, said Robert Baruffaldi, a meteorologist in the National Weather Service’s Sacramento office.
+Mudslides are more likely in the Woolsey Fire area because fires in the southern part of the state tend to destroy vegetation roots, Baruffaldi said.

 Officials in Ventura and Los Angeles counties were urging residents to prepare for the rain.
 Fire departments in both counties are making an emergency supply of sandbags available to the public at fire stations.